warpforge/warpgrapher/book/src/configuration/databases.md

 for a TLS connection, and `false`.
 Defaults to `true`.
 Should only be set to false in non-production environments.
-- WG_GREMLIN_BINDINGS is set is `true` if Warpgrapher should use Gremlin bindings to send values in queries (effectively query parameterization), and `false` if values should be sanitized and sent inline in the query string itself.
+- WG_GREMLIN_BINDINGS is set is `true` if Warpgrapher should use Gremlin bindings to send values in queries, providing query parameterization, and `false` if values should be sanitized and sent inline in the query string itself.
 Defaults to `true`.
+Should only be set to false for databases that do not support bindings, like AWS Neptune.
 - WG_GREMLIN_LONG_IDS is set to `true` if Warpgrapher should use long integers for vertex and edge identifiers.
 If `false`, Warpgrapher uses strings.
 Defaults to `false`.
+Consult your graph database's documentation to determine what values are valid for identifiers.
 - WG_GREMLIN_PARTITIONS is set to `true` if Warpgrapher should require a partition ID, and false if Warpgrapher should ignore or omit partition IDs.
 Defaults to `false`.
 - WG_GREMLIN_SESSIONS is set to `true` if Warpgrapher mutations should be conducted within a single